mmattel/caldera-forms-email-check/cf-email-domain-check/readme.txt

 = Can this plugin guarantee eMail delivery =

-If the server can recieve eMails, you still can have the possibility that the recipients name is invalid.
+If the server can recieve eMails, it is still possible that the recipients name is mistyped or unknown.

-= How is the check made =

-The check is made with php `checkdnsrr` to look if the eMail domain returns either a valid DNS MX or A or AAAA record, in this sort order.

 == Screenshots ==